hughrun/pocketsnack/README.md

 ## Bugs and suggestions

-Log an issue - but check the existing issues first in case it's already been/being dealt with.
+Please log an issue - but check the existing issues first in case it's already been/being dealt with.